I didn’t set out to be a writer. It just happened and I went along with it.

 The Psychic’s Crystal Ball, 1983

-I’m a Valley girl from Southern California and, despite my current (clears throat) mature status, the words “like” and “totally” are still firmly embedded in my vocabulary.
+I’m a Valley girl from Southern California.
+Despite my current (clears throat) mature status, the words “like” and “totally” are still embedded in my vocabulary.

 I never thought about being a writer.
 In school, I didn’t care for English 101.
 I wasn’t a voracious reader.
 And I certainly wasn’t a swell grammarian.

 The first time someone told me I would be a writer was in 1983.
 My father had passed away unexpectedly at age 59.
-My mother, anxious about her future, asked me to accompany her to a psychic in the Hollywood Hills.
+My mother, anxious about her future, asked me to accompany her to a psychic.
 The scene was out of the 1950s movie, Sunset Boulevard.
-The psychic lived in a 1920s Spanish-style mansion that had seen better days and was now divided into small apartments.
-The psychic looked like Norma Desmond, the character played by Gloria Swanson in Sunset Boulevard, with thinly-plucked eyebrows, red lipstick applied in a heart shape, and a long scarf wrapped dramatically and turban-style around her head.
+The psychic lived in the Hollywood Hills in a 1920s Spanish-style mansion that had seen better days and was now divided into small apartments.
+The psychic looked like Norma Desmond, Gloria Swanson’s character in Sunset Boulevard — thinly-plucked eyebrows, red lipstick applied in a heart shape, a long scarf wrapped dramatically and turban-style around her head.
 And, indeed, she had a crystal ball.

 After the psychic forecast my mother’s future (I don’t remember what it was), my mother asked the psychic to forecast mine.
-I firmly declined, but Mother insisted.
+I wasn’t interested and firmly declined, but Mother insisted.
 The psychic said she saw me later in life as a writer.
-Oh no, not me, I thought.
+Oh no, I thought, not a writer.

 Word Processing, 1985

 In 1981, met my husband, Bill McGee.
 In 1985, he sold his broadcast consulting company to an East Coast communications syndicate and retired comfortably from his 32-year career in broadcast marketing and sales.
 He talked me into moving with him to the mountains, specifically Incline Village on the Nevada side of Lake Tahoe.